-Thanks to their original work and environment, Canadian Eskimo Dogs are familiar with being around people and also part of a dog-pack.
+Largely thanks to their original work history and environment, Canadian Eskimo Dogs are familiar with being around people and part of a dog-pack.
 As such, this breed is affectionate and gentle towards humans and bonds well with its canine pack members.

 On the flip side, Canadian Eskimo Dogs are aggressive towards dogs that aren’t part of their pack.
 Likewise, avoid keeping this dog together with small pets like cats and birds because they see these animals as prey to be devoured.

-All in all, this Canadian dog breed makes a lovable family pet as they’re very loyal to their owner and playful with the kids.
-Due to their working history, they are very energetic and so require plenty of daily exercises.
-Be patient when training, as they are known to be quite stubborn.
+All in all, this Canadian dog breed makes a lovable family pet as they’re loyal to their owner and playful with the kids.
+They are also very energetic and so require plenty of daily exercises.
+Be patient when training, as they are known to go on stubborn streaks.

 4. Nova Scotia Duck Tolling

-The Nova Scotia Duck Tolling Retriever takes its origin from the Acadian community of Little River of Nova Scotia’s Yarmouth County, around the beginning of the 19th century.
+The Nova Scotia Duck Tolling Retriever takes its origin from the Acadian community (Little River of Nova Scotia’s Yarmouth County), around the beginning of the 19th century.
 This breed was developed to be a waterfowl retriever by acting as a decoy.